Richfletch92/BWGM/README.md

 - **High-Level Deployment Steps:**
   1. Clone the repository and open in your IDE
   2. Create env.py and .env files
-  3. Add following variables to env.py
+  3. Add the following variables to env.py
     - SECRET_KEY
     - DEBUG
     - ALLOWED_HOSTS (ensure you add your local address and .herokuapp.com)
     - DATABASE_URL
     - EMAIL_HOST_USER
     - EMAIL_HOST_PASSWORD
-  4. Add following variables to .env
+  4. Add the following variables to .env
     - TMDB_API_KEY
     - TMDB_BASE_URL
   5. Create a venv and run the following commands